jaid-monwr/BUET-CSE408-Agro/README.md

 cd ..
 ```

-In conclusion, we extend our sincere gratitude to our supervisor, Hasebul.
+In conclusion, we extend our sincere gratitude to our supervisor, Hasebul Sir.
 His guidance and support have been invaluable throughout this endeavor.

 Special Thanks to our supervisor [Hasebul Hasan Shawon](https://www.linkedin.com/in/hasebul-hasan-shawon-a618091aa?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BAt2zCGa4QEu27LiM%2F27GaA%3D%3D).